30 Tips On How To Deal With Anxiety About Your Store’s Future

 - Meditate.
 Just 10 minutes of focused, mindful meditation helps you decompress and silence those nagging voices in your head.
 If you don’t, your body will make the time later in an inconvenient way.

 - Notice when harmful anxiety starts.
-Unless you take action to deal with and halt anxiety, you rewire the brain to say, "This is normal," and it becomes a much harder habit to break than adopting mindfulness.
+Unless you take action to deal with and halt anxiety, you rewire the brain to say, "This is normal," It becomes a much harder habit to break than adopting mindfulness.

 - They’ll be back.
 To quote Hamilton’s King George, “You’ll be back.” " You know they will.
 You may have to remind yourself when traffic is down, and shoppers are still cautious.